 A typical misunderstanding that many small firms have is that their data is not precious to would-be hackers or just not worth their efforts or time.
 This mindset could make you an easy victim.
 One of the principal reasons you need cyber threat monitoring is because most cybercriminals take the path of least friction.
 You need to understand that you are facing the same cyber threats as large companies even though you probably have a fraction of the resources to deal with them.

 A single cyberattack can cost you your business.
-Studies done by the National Cyber Security Alliance revealed that 60 percent of the small and mid-sized companies close after 6 months following a cyberattack.
+Studies done by the National Cyber Security Alliance revealed that 60 percent of small and mid-sized companies close after 6 months following a cyberattack.
 Companies that fall victim to hackers and cybercriminals lose their customers’ trust and their clients’ repeat business.

 This is why spending on the services of a firm that handles cybersecurity for the company is a must-have investment.
 Let’s have a look at the reasons why you should partner with a cybersecurity provider like Cybriant right now: